Oswe-gif/Design-Patterns/README.md

 ## Builder
 "Builder is a creational design pattern that lets you construct complex objects step by step."
 [1]
 #### Director:
-"The director class defines the order in which to execute the building steps, while the builder provides the implementation for those steps."
+"The director (optional) class defines the order in which to execute the building steps, while the builder provides the implementation for those steps."
 [1]

 ### Resources used:
 [1] [refactoring.guru](https://refactoring.guru/design-patterns/builder)